fastify/fastify/docs/Guides/Migration-Guide-V5.md

 ## Breaking Changes

-### Full JSON Schema is now required for `querystring` schema
+### Full JSON Schema is now required for `querystring`, `params` and `body` and response schemas

 Starting with v5, Fastify will require a full JSON schema for the `querystring` schema.
+Note that the `jsonShortHand` option has been removed as well.

-This means that you will need to provide a full JSON schema for the `querystring` schema, including the `type` property.
+If the detault JSON Schema validator is used, you will need to provide a full JSON schema for the
+`querystring`, `params`, `body`, and `response` schemas, including the `type` property.

 ```js
 // v4